erlang/erlang-org/_posts/2022-05-18-My-OTP-25-highlights.md

 generator with good quality that can be written in Erlang.
 To do this it barely avoids bignums, allocating heap data, and uses only a minimal number of fast operations.

+Under the "right" circumstances: A number that takes 60 ns to generate with the default generator can be generated in 4 ns with `rand:mwc59`.

 It is intended for applications in dire need for speed in PRNG numbers, but not any of the comfort features